arhouati/pok-datamining/README.md

 Here is a list of api as libraries used by pok-datamining :
 1/ Dictionary : Feel (http://advanse.lirmm.fr/feel.php)
 2/ NLP : Apache openNLP (https://opennlp.apache.org/)
+3/ BabelMorph: a Multilingual Morphological Library for retrieving word inflections for nouns, verbs and adjectives based on Wiktionary. (https://github.com/raganato/BabelMorph)